 Demographic and socioeconomic factors, behaviors and consequences related to road crashes by adolescent car drivers have been studied in high- income countries (HICs) [7,8].
 The common crash risks in HICs among adolescent drivers are speeding, violation of safety rules, drink driving and use of cell phones.
 [8-10] Graduate driving license program in some high income countries aims to restrict the road traffic exposure of adolescent drivers; and have been shown to successful in reducing fatal crashes in young drivers.[11]

 It is unclear how underage drivers are contributing to the crash burden in low and middle income settings.
-Studies from many Asian countries showed underage motorcycle driving exist and young boys as young as 8 years were reported to drive motorcycles.2-5 Underage drivers also showed low use of helmet and involvement in crashes.4 Understanding underage motorcycle driving can be critical in suggesting preventive measures in low-income settings, as these countries account for about 90% of road deaths in adolescents globally.[12]
+Studies from many Asian countries show that underage motorcycle driving exist and young boys as young as 8 years were reported to drive motorcycles.2-5 Underage drivers rarely use helmets and are often involved in crashes.4 Understanding underage motorcycle driving can be critical in suggesting preventive measures in low-income settings, as these countries account for about 90% of road deaths in adolescents globally.[12]

 Unlike high-income countries, many low-income settings lack stringent rules for obtaining driving license.
 Previous studies report high crash rates in the early licensure period regardless of age of licensure compared to adults.
 [5,13-18] The risk of crashes is particularly high in the first 12 to 18 months of independent driving after obtaining license.
 [19]